Slides showing evolution of “How are you feeling” (French).

-At my TPRS training last summer, Lynette Saint George always started her lessons by asking students how they felt, she would circulate an iPad with a slide full of faces expressing different emotions.
+At the Agen workshop last summer, Lynette Saint George always started her lessons by asking students how they felt, she would circulate an iPad with a slide full of faces expressing different emotions.
 At the time, I thought it was a very neat way of starting class.
 I have since then discovered it is a wonderful path to language acquisition.

 I started the experiment with my very small High School French 1 class.
 Every day since the beginning of the year, we have been gathering around the smartboard and I have been asking each of them “Comment tu te sens?”.
 At first, students would simply point at the face and word that best represented their feeling.
 I started with three faces: exhausted, happy, and frustrated (I figured most teenagers experience one or more of these feelings every day of the week).
 I then started providing Comprehensible Input and options for answers such as “you feel frustrated because there is an exam?” (“there is” is a phrase I teach early on + “exam” is a cognate).
 Of course, I am the one doing most of the talking but since it is about something they greatly care about, they are engaged.

 Slowly, I increased the amount of faces on the slide and taught them a few easy rejoinders so that they could react to how others were feeling: “Poor Kelsey”, “Good luck”, “That’s life”, and “Hooray”.
 They also started asking for useful words/phrases, which I happily gave them such as “my _____ hurts”.